Max Birnstiel: Academic career

 In 1963, Birnstiel was recruited by Conrad Waddington to a faculty position in the genetics department at the University of Edinburgh, where he remained until 1972, advancing to the rank of professor.
 His work at Edinburgh included studying the physical properties of genes, leading to the successful purification of ribosomal RNA genes from Xenopus laevis; this body of work was performed with Ph.D. students Adrian Bird, Michael Grunstein, and Hugh Wallace and led to further study of gene structure in collaboration with Donald Brown.
-The work has been cited as the first purification of single genes, announced at a meeting in 1965 three years prior to the isolation of the bacterial lac operon, and is noted as a key piece of evidence in establishing the chemical nature of the gene.
+The work has been cited as the first purification of single genes, announced at a meeting in 1965, years prior to the isolation of the bacterial lac operon, and is noted as a key piece of evidence in establishing the chemical nature of the gene.

 Returning to Switzerland, Birnstiel accepted a chair position at the then-new Institute of Molecular Biology II at the University of Zurich in 1972 – the planned IMB being split into two separate institutes to accommodate both Birnstiel and Charles Weissmann as molecular biology chairs.
-Zurich was the site of his work on purification of histone genes, which led to one of the first discoveries of an enhancer element which he termed the "Modulator".
+Zurich was the site of his work on purification of histone genes, which led to one of the first discoveries of an enhancer element which he termed the "modulator".

 Birnstiel was sought out as a candidate for the directorship of a then-new privately funded institute to be founded in Vienna – not then well regarded as a research hub – with funding from Boehringer Ingelheim and Genentech.
 In 1986, Birnstiel became the founding director of the Research Institute of Molecular Pathology (IMP), which under his leadership became a major center for life sciences research and the biotechnology industry.
 Birnstiel served as director at the IMP until 1996, when he retired and was succeeded by Kim Nasmyth.

-Birnstiel also held positions of service to the broader scientific community as the Chairman of the EMBO Council and editor-in-chief of EMBO Journal from 1983–90.
+Birnstiel also held positions of service to the broader scientific community as the Chairman of the EMBO Council and editor-in-chief of EMBO Journal from 1983 to 1990.

 In 1998, he and colleagues from IMP founded Intercell AG, a spin-off company.
 In 2013 Intercell merged with another European biotech, Vivalis, to create a successor company Valneva that focuses on vaccine development.